KeremAR/proxmox-k3s/README.md

 8. **Define Ingress**: (6.8) Create and apply an Ingress resource to expose Nextcloud via HTTPS.
 9. **Adjust Config**: (6.9) Modify Nextcloud config file to correct trusted domain issue.
 10. **Backup Configuration and Deployment**: (6.10) Copy config directory and deployment yaml to local folder**
-11. **Finally Login** Login to https://nextcloud.yourexampledomain.com
+11. **Finally Login** Login to https://nextcloud.yourexampledomain.com  (or whatever you define as your domain name)
 ---

 This completes the setup for Nextcloud with persistent storage and a fully functioning K3s cluster in a Proxmox environment.